-Effectiveness of the service changes, which in some areas will be quite significant, will be evaluated over the next year.
-Critical connections with Cherriots fixed route service and connections with other regional transit providers will be monitored and adjusted as needed to ensure maximum usefulness of the newly designed service.
+Since the implementation of the Moving Forward service changes in September of 2015, several adjustments have been made to address performance issues encountered with some of the routes.
+The adjustments were especially to address issues in the area of on-time performance.
+The most significant changes occurred in January of 2017, and the performance of the service will be evaluated over the FY 2018 plan year.
+Critical connections with Cherriots fixed-route service and connections with other regional transit providers will continue to be monitored and adjusted, as needed, to ensure maximum usefulness of the service.

-Work will continue to evaluate the coordination of the new Moving Forward changes to the Cherriots fixed route service, and the regional service provided through CARTS.
+The primary focus in this planning emphasis area is to continue to evaluate the coordination of the Moving Forward changes to the Cherriots fixed-route service, and the regional service provided through CARTS.